-The Company has a sterling term bank loan in the amount of £33.5 million which matures on 28 September 2012.
-The rate of interest has been fixed at 5.8635 per cent per annum through an interest rate swap with the same terms and maturity as the bank loan.
+The Company has a sterling term bank loan in the amount of £18 million which matures on 28 September 2017.
+The rate of interest has been fixed at 3.15 per cent per annum.
 The returns of both the A shares and B shares are geared by this bank loan.